Bradley Cooper and Irina Shayk Reunite 7 Months After Split

 British Vogue/James Kelly

-Bradley Cooper just wanted to take another at Irina Shayk.
+Bradley Cooper just wanted to take another look at Irina Shayk.

 On Sunday, the former loves reunited at the 2020 BAFTAs seven months after splitting up.
 The duo both attended the British Vogue and Tiffany & Co.
 Fashion and Film Party, which Shayk co-hosted, after the big show.